ink1ing/laziest-brow/README.md

 - `content.js` — Autofill and optional auto-send on ChatGPT.

 ## Changelog
+- 1.1.0
+  - Start new installs with an empty shortcut list and provide AI / Browser / Web3 quick presets.
+  - Support drag-and-drop reordering directly in Options; allow multi-character prefixes like `//`, `gh`, `bn`.
+  - Background router now reads storage-only mappings and still falls back to Bing if you type `/term` without a preset.
 - 1.0.2
   - Options: inline Edit/Save (✅) for each mapping row with validation and i18n.
   - Share & Import: export/download JSON, copy JSON, deep-link share, file/paste import with merge/replace; one-click deep import.